Adrenal Malfunction and How to Improve It

 How to Help Your Adrenals

-The most important way to help your adrenals is to eat a diet that is nutrient-rich and is high in animal meats, fish and eggs, and high in good fats, with a low-carb intake.
-The ratios of protein to fats to carbs are according to The Optimal Diet (by Dr. Jan Kwasniewski) ratios–see Calculate Food Ratios, since fats are particularly important for adrenal function as noted above.
+- The most important way to help your adrenals is to eat a diet that is nutrient-rich and is high in animal meats, fish and eggs, and high in good fats, with a low-carb intake.
+The ratios of protein to fats to carbs are according to The Optimal Diet by Dr. Jan Kwasniewski, see Calculate Protein, Fat and Carb Ratios, since fats are particularly important for adrenal function as noted above.

-Do not consume "alien proteins and fats" which clog up the endocrine system.
-Alien proteins include fractionated amino acids, hydrolyzed protein, processed protein powders, etc. "Alien fats" include all vegetable oils and fats (except olive oil), i.e. margarine, and oils and fats derived from such plants as canola (rape seed), soybean, safflower, corn, etc.
+- Do not consume “alien proteins and fats” which clog up the endocrine system.
+Alien proteins include hydrolyzed protein, processed protein powders, etc. “Alien fats” include all vegetable oils and fats (except olive oil), i.e. margarine, and oils and fats derived from such plants as canola (rape seed), soybean, safflower, corn, etc.

-Do not consume sugar, sugar substitutes, honey, molasses, and all forms of it, including fruits (except small amounts of lemon and lime).
+- Do not consume sugar, sugar substitutes or sweeteners, honey, molasses, and all forms of sugar, including fruits (except small amounts of lemon and lime).

-Do not consume high–carb foods such as grains, legumes (beans or peas from pods), vegetables high in carbs, sugars or starch, i.e. most roots vegetables like potatoes, carrots, beets, most squash, etc.
+- Do not consume high–carb foods such as grains, nuts, seeds, legumes (beans or peas from pods), vegetables high in carbs, sugars or starch, i.e. most roots vegetables like potatoes, carrots, beets, most squash, etc.

-Eat liver at least twice a week to obtain enough B vitamins, and eat foods that are high in vitamin C, i.e. meats, broccoli, green peppers, greens, lemons, parsley, cabbage, kale, cauliflower, etc.
+- Eat liver at least twice a week to obtain enough B vitamins, and eat fish at least once a week.

-Do Dry Skin Brushing daily to detoxify your adrenals.
-It is very effective in stimulating and decongesting the lymphatic system, and helps the liver and adrenal glands function better.
-It exercises the lymphatic system, and gets it flowing and moving properly.
+- Do Dry Skin Brushing daily to help detoxify your adrenals.
+It is very effective in stimulating and decongesting the entire lymphatic system, and helps the liver and adrenal glands function better.
+Dry skin brushing exercises the lymphatic system, and gets it flowing and moving properly.
 Also see these Mild Forms of Exercise.

-Stay off medications containing cortisone and epinephrine.
+- Do not take drugs or medications containing steroids or cortisone and epinephrine hormones.
 If you are taking them you need to wean yourself off of them gradually.
 They are extremely toxic/poisonous.

-Get out in the fresh air and let fresh air circulate in your home.
-Air charged with "good" ions, called "negative ions", is healing to the adrenals.
-This kind of air is abundant in the forest and mountains, and at the seashore.
+- Get out in the fresh air and let fresh air circulate in your home.
+Air charged with “good” ions, called “negative ions”, is healing to the adrenals.
+This kind of air is abundant in the forest, mountains, and at the seashore.
 Showers also provide these good ions.